pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 ## Audio output

 [1-bit sound](https://www.z88dk.org/wiki/doku.php?id=library:sound) is provided via tape output.
 This is fully functional, although its usability is limited because the Galaksija turns off the screen while playing tape output sounds.
-Currently (as of 2022), 1-bit sound can only be tested on the real hardware, because both emulators and the ZX-Uno core do not reproduce tape output sound.
+Currently (as of 2022), 1-bit sound can only be tested on the real hardware, because the available emulators and the ZX-Uno core do not reproduce tape output sound.

-PSG sound for the galaxyp subtarget is functional, albeit imperfect.
-This can be tested in MAME on the galaxyp system, or on the ZX-Uno Galaksija core.
+PSG sound for the optional AY-3-8910 extension is functional, albeit imperfect.
+This can be tested in MAME on the galaxyp system, in the JSGalMin emulator or on the ZX-Uno Galaksija core.
 The galaksija.net online emulator does not provide AY sound emulation yet.

 # Emulator and FPGA notes